 - a Community Resolution Order in England or Wales.

-If the action isn’t listed above, for example if you’ve received a community justice sanction, you should get in touch with one of our advisers.
+If the action isn’t listed above, for example if you’ve received another type of community justice sanction, you should get in touch with one of our advisers.

 What to do if you need to tell us about other action